-In weeks 9-10, BC Medical Services Plan (MSP) general practitioner claims for influenza illness (II), as a proportion of all submitted MSP claims, remained stable within expected historical ranges for the province overall and in all regional Health Authorities.
+In weeks 11-12, BC Medical Services Plan (MSP) general practitioner claims for influenza illness (II), as a proportion of all submitted MSP claims, remained stable within or below expected historical ranges for the province overall and in all regional Health Authorities with the exception of NHA where the rates were above the 10-year 75th percentile in week 12.

-Service claims submitted to MSP for influenza illness (II)\ as a proportion of all submitted general practitioner service claims, British Columbia, 2014-15
+Service claims submitted to MSP for influenza illness (II) as a proportion of all submitted general practitioner service claims, British Columbia, 2014-15

-\ Influenza illness is tracked as the percentage of all submitted MSP general practitioner claims with ICD-9 code 487 (influenza).
+^{} Influenza illness is tracked as the percentage of all submitted MSP general practitioner claims with ICD-9 code 487 (influenza).
 Data provided by Population Health Surveillance and Epidemiology, BC Ministry of Health Services.

-Note: MSP week beginning 3 August 2014 corresponds to Sentinel ILI week 32; data current to March 17, 2015.
+Note: MSP week beginning 3 August 2014 corresponds to Sentinel ILI week 32; data current to March 31, 2015.